Amaranth (Amaranthus sp).

 Amaranth Reproduction.

-- Redroot Pigweed needs soil disturbance to germinate.
-It emerges mainly in the late Spring and early Summer, and then through the season.
-As the days become shorter it tends to flower, and then seeds over a short period.
+- It needs disturbed soils to germinate.
+It mainly emerges in the late Spring and early Summer, and then continues to germinate through the season.

-- Amaranth plants produce between 230,000 and 500,000 seeds.
-These remain viable for up to 40 years but most are not viable after 6 to 10 years.
+- Plants produce between 230,000 and 500,000 seeds, that remain viable for up to 40 years.
+However, most are not viable after 6 to 10 years.

 - It takes 3 years to reduce the seedbank by 50%, and about 20 years for a 99% reduction.